Pitoy Moreno

-Jose "Pitoy" Moreno, Jr. (25 February 1925 – 15 January 2018) was a Filipino fashion designer and one of the earliest advocates of the Maria Clara gown.
-He is much regarded by the Asian fashion field as the Fashion Czar of Asia.
+Jose "Pitoy" Reyes Moreno Jr. (25 February 1925 – 15 January 2018) was a Filipino fashion designer and one of the earliest advocates of the Maria Clara gown.
+He is widely regarded in the Asian fashion field as the Fashion Czar of Asia.
 He established the spotlight on Filipino fashion in the world artistic fashion scene during the 1960s until his retirement, paving the way for young Filipino fashion designers in Europe, the Middle East, the Americas, and other parts of Southeast Asia.

 Early life

 Moreno studied at the University of the Philippines with a bachelor's degree in fine arts.
-During his stay in the university, he joined the Upsilon Sigma Phi fraternity, where he managed to build a strong society network with Ferdinand Marcos, Benigno Aquino Jr. and Salvador “Doy” Laurel.
-He became close friends with Celia Diaz, who would later marry Doy Laurel, and the painter Araceli “Cheloy” Dans, who he gave his first hand-crafted wedding gown.
-In an interview, Moreno stated that during his stay in the University of the Philippines, he developed “a finer sense of the fashion world”.
+During his stay in the university, he joined the Upsilon Sigma Phi fraternity, where he managed to build a strong social network with Ferdinand Marcos, Ninoy Aquino, and Salvador Laurel.
+He became close friends with Celia Diaz, who would later marry Doy Laurel, and the painter Araceli "Cheloy" Dans,to whom he gave his first hand-crafted wedding gown.
+In an interview, Moreno stated that during his stay in the University of the Philippines, he developed "a finer sense of the fashion world".

 Career

-Moreno became the president of the Philippine Couture Association, the very first association of fashion designers in Manila, Philippines.
+Moreno became the president of the Philippine Couture Association, the first association of fashion designers in Manila, Philippines.
 He was the fashion designer for the Bayanihan Philippine Dance Company.
-His fashion designs were exhibited at the World's Fair in Seattle, Washington and New York City.
-His fashion designs appeared on the pages of fashion magazines such as Vogue, Harper's Bazaar, Holiday, and Le Figaro, where Moreno introduced the words jusi, piña and lepanto to world fashion, the first time Filipino fashion terminologies were incorporated in world fashion artistry.
+His fashion designs were exhibited at the World's Fair in Seattle, Washington, and New York City.
+His fashion designs appeared on the pages of fashion magazines such as Vogue, Harper's Bazaar, Holiday, and Le Figaro, where Moreno introduced the words jusi, piña, and lepanto to world fashion, the first time Filipino fashion terminologies were incorporated in world fashion artistry.